-- · the general policy intent of the Bill and other background policy material; - some of the key quality assurance products and processes used to develop and test the content of the Bill; - the presence of certain significant powers or features in the Bill that might be of particular Parliamentary or public interest and warrant an explanation.
+- the general policy intent of the Bill and other background policy material; - some of the key quality assurance products and processes used to develop and test the content of the Bill; - the presence of certain significant powers or features in the Bill that might be of particular Parliamentary or public interest and warrant an explanation.

-This disclosure statement was prepared by the Treasury.
+This disclosure statement was prepared by the Ministry of Business, Innovation and Employment.

-The Treasury certifies that, to the best of its knowledge and understanding, the information provided is complete and accurate at the date of finalisation below.
+The Ministry of Business, Innovation and Employment certify that, to the best of its knowledge and understanding, the information provided is complete and accurate at the date of finalisation below.